Development Media International

 Development Media International (DMI) is a non-governmental organization with both non-profit and for-profit arms that "use[s] scientific modelling combined with mass media campaigns in order to save the greatest number of lives in the most cost-effective way".

-Activities
+The organization was formed in 2005 and is headquartered in London, England.

+Work

 DMI designs and implements television and radio campaigns in developing countries to promote healthy behaviours in the target audience.
 At present, their goal is to focus on reducing preventable child mortality by promoting practices such as sleeping under treated bednets, giving children antibiotics when they have pneumonia, or giving people oral rehydration therapy.

 Issues of focus

 DMI is currently focused on messaging that would address the leading causes of death in underdeveloped countries.
 Whereas the focus in developed countries is on promoting healthy behaviors such as avoidance of smoking or road traffic safety, communicable diseases are still the leading cause of death and morbidity in underdeveloped countries, and DMI's public messaging is aimed at encouraging people to take appropriate measures to prevent and check the spread of these diseases.
 Their main issues of focus as of now are: